 As mentioned, zebra swallowtail larvae feed on the leaves of the pawpaw exclusively.
 Rarely, however, do they do so in such numbers as to affect fruit production or the health of the tree.

 Common Pawpaw Pests

 The most damaging of the pests attracted to pawpaws is the pawpaw peduncle borer, Talponia plummeriana.
 The symptoms of this pawpaw pest appear at the blooms of the plant.
 The larvae feed on the fleshy areas of the blossoms resulting in flower drop, thus lack of fruit.

-Papaya fruit fly attacks pawpaw in Florida, and pawpaw whitefly in Venezuela.
+Papaya fruit flies attack pawpaws in Florida, and pawpaw whiteflies attack in Venezuela.
 Spider mites are also attracted to the tree, as are several closely related species of hornworm.
 Many types of caterpillars, including saddlebacks, also feed on the tree’s leaves.
 Japanese beetles occasionally damage leaves as well.

-If you consider them pests, mammals such as raccoons, squirrels, fox, and mice all like to munch on pawpaw fruit.
-Other animals such as deer, rabbits and goats will not feed on the leaves and twigs, however.
+If you consider them pests, mammals such as raccoons, squirrels, foxes, and mice all like to munch on pawpaw fruit.
+Other animals such as deer, rabbits, and goats, however, will not feed on the leaves and twigs.

 Pawpaw Pest Treatment

 The most common signs that a pawpaw tree is being attacked by pests are chewed leaves, leaf loss, and yellowing.